10 Dorchester Drive: Legal protection

 The house was placed on the market in September 2021, having been owned by one family for 60 years.
-Once it was sold, noting the attractiveness of its site to property developers and consequently the likely threat of its demolition, The Twentieth Century Society, the Herne Hill Society, and several individuals campaigned for its preservation.
+Once it was sold, noting the attractiveness of its site to property developers and consequently the likely threat of its demolition, the Twentieth Century Society, the Herne Hill Society, and several individuals campaigned for its preservation.
 On 24 February 2022, Lambeth Council issued a Building Preservation Notice, preventing alteration or demolition, on pain of criminal prosecution.
-The order would have remained in effect for six months, but in June 2022, the house was Grade II listed, giving it permanent protection.
+The order would have remained in effect for six months but, in June 2022, the house was Grade II listed, giving it permanent protection.

 Residents

-The house was the home of psychologist Hans Eysenck from 1960 until his death in 1997, and remained occupied by his widow Sybil until she died in 2020.
+The house was the home of psychologist Hans Eysenck from 1960 until his death in 1997; it remained occupied by his widow Sybil until she died in 2020.